whoward/docs/markdown/tutorials/java.md

 }
 ```

-The `WebDriverWithHelperTest` class is fundamentally the same as the WebDriverTest class, with a couple of additions.
+The `WebDriverWithHelperTest` class is fundamentally the same as the simpler WebDriverTest class, but with a few additions.
 First it implements the Sauce `SauceOnDemandSessionIdProvider` interface, which requires that a `getSessionId()` method
 be implemented: